kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

   Classes:

-    - Person (root class)
+    - Person (root class) - The most general/abstract class in this class hierarchy.
     - Employee is derived from Person
     - Student is derived from Person
-      - Student is a person (Student class inherits the attributes and operations of the Person class.
+      - Student is a person - Student class inherits the attributes and operations of the Person class.
       - Student is NOT an Employee
     - Faculty is derived from Employee
     - Staff is derived from Employee